-National's gang-busting social media policy nearly impossible to police - expert
+National's gang-busting social media policy nearly impossible to police

 If National were to take an individual-based approach, however, that would come with an equal number of challenges.

-Cushen says that it would be difficult to decide who wouldn't be able to post on social media.
+Cushen said that it would be difficult to decide who wouldn't be able to post on social media.
 Additionally, it may be a case of missing civil liberties if their entire social media access is revoked.

-In Luxon's speech at the conference, he also revealed he would aim to mimic Australia's non-consorting orders, which prevent gang-related offenders from associating wither others.
+In Luxon's speech at the conference, he also revealed he would aim to mimic Australia's non-consorting orders, which prevent gang-related offenders from associating with others.
 He also said he would give police powers to issue firearms protection orders.

-"These are practical tools that would help Police who are facing a growing challenge on New Zealand's streets,
+"These are practical tools that would help police who are facing a growing challenge on New Zealand's streets," Luxon said.

 "The scenes we've witnessed recently in Auckland and other places are alarming law-abiding New Zealanders.